genesiscommunitysuccess/docs/docs/server-reference/other-modules/genesistodb/overview.md

 There are two well defined sections: process configuration and database stream configurations.

-The process definition is made up of several fields that will setup the main configuration of the process:
+The process definition is made up of several fields that will set up the main configuration of the process:

 _preExpression_ defines dynamic groovy code (methods, imports, etc.) you can add to this module for further usage.